simple-frontend-dev/frontend-applications-split/README.md

 Cons:

-1. You have to invest a bit more in the initial setup for example to setup monorepository tooling.
+1. You have to invest in the initial setup for example to setup monorepository tooling.
 1. You have to invest into a collaboration model and a proper code architecture for the monorepository (which is a benefit in disguise).

 #### [Example setup](./examples/monorepository/different-domain-per-application)